Introduction

 A lot of people in business are talking about marketing automation, but it’s more than just a cool new tool, it’s a game-changer for businesses that want to grow and see real results.
 Let’s look at the return on investment (ROI) from a human point of view to see if marketing automation is worth the money.
 We’ll look at the real-world benefits, obstacles, and metrics that make it a good decision.

-What Is Marketing Automation ?
+What Is Marketing Automation and ROI ?

 A Small Business Win in the Real World